top of page

 The term 'metacognition' originates from the Greek words 'meta,' meaning 'beyond' or 'transcending,' and 'cognition,' which stems from the Latin 'cognitio,' referring to 'knowledge' or 'thinking.'
 When we delve into the etymology of 'metacognition,' we can appreciate its essence as the cognitive process that goes beyond mere thinking or knowledge.
 It encompasses the higher-order awareness and understanding of one's own cognitive processes, enabling individuals to reflect upon and regulate their thinking in a profound manner, transcending the basic realm of cognition.

-Quiz: Find the meaning of the noun metacognition:
+Find the correct meaning of the noun metacognition:

 Try Again!